Guxianfu/vapper-vue-cli-example/README.md

 # vapper-vue-cli-examples

-An example of using Vapper with Vue CLI.
+An example of using Vapper with Vue CLI 3.

 ## Project setup
 ```